 The device offers a reset function by command FFh.
 When the device is in 'Busy' state during any operation, the Reset operation will abort these operations except during power-on when Reset shall not be issued until R/B# is set to one (i.e. ready).
 The contents of memory cells being programmed are no longer valid, as the data will be partially programmed or erased.
-The response to a "FFh" Reset command input during the various device operations is as follows:
+Although the device is already in process of reset operation, a new Reset command will be accepted.